Ingrid Sischy: The New Yorker

 She left Artforum in 1988, to become a consulting editor at The New Yorker and work on the AIDS virus, which had begun to decimate the downtown artist community.
 From 1988–1996, she worked at The New Yorker, reporting on fashion and art.

 Interview Magazine

 In 1989, Sischy became the editor of Interview, a downtown magazine founded by Andy Warhol in 1969.
 During her tenure at Interview, covers of the magazine became noted by the press.

 In 1996, she was named Artistic Director of the inaugural Florence Fashion Biennale, where she organized an exhibition that showed work in 20+ museums in the Florence, Italy area.
 Part of this exhibition was later presented at the Guggenheim Museum Soho.

-In 2008, Sischy resigned from Interview magazine amidst much press and speculation.
+In 2008, Sischy resigned from Interview magazine amidst much press and speculation after CEO and publisher Sandra Brant, Sischy's longtime partner, sold her 50 percent stake in its parent company.

 Vanity Fair

 Sischy was a contributing editor to Vanity Fair from 1997 until her death in 2015.
-She was the international editor of Condé Nast, writing for the Spanish, French, and Italian versions of Vanity Fair, and the German and Russian versions of Vogue.
-She shared this position with her long-time partner and later wife, Sandra Brant.
+Sischy and Brant were the international editor of Condé Nast, writing for the Spanish, French, and Italian versions of Vanity Fair, and the German and Russian versions of Vogue.